The connectivity of graphs of graphs with self-loops and a given degree sequence: Introduction

-For many different types of graphs, one of the most popular sampling techniques is Markov chain Monte Carlo sampling via `double edge swaps'.
-Guarantees about the uniformity of double edge swap MCMC sampling (along with a related family MCMC techniques \cite{carstens2015Proof,carstens2016curveball}) are founded on several properties, the most difficult of which is whether an MCMC sampler can sample every possible graph, or equivalently, whether the associated Markov chain is irreducible (equivalently, the associated graph of the Markov chain is strongly connected).
+For many different types of graphs, one of the most popular sampling techniques is Markov chain Monte Carlo sampling via `double edge swaps' or the more recent `curveball' alteration \cite{strona2014fast,carstens2016curveball,carstens2015Proof}.
+Confidence in these MCMC methods rest upon two considerations: whether the stationary distribution of the Markov chain is uniform; and how quickly the chain approximates its stationary distribution as commonly measured by the mixing time. { There have been recent advances in proving polynomial mixing times for chains on simple graphs with constrained degree sequences \cite{cooper2007sampling,greenhill2015switch,mckay1990uniform}, suggesting that future analytical results for loopy graphs are possible.
+In the meantime, } there are established numerical methods of accessing the convergence of Markov chains, such as though based on autocorrelation. { In contrast, } determining whether double edge swaps result in a uniform distribution seemingly requires an analytic proof {and such } guarantees are founded on several properties, the most difficult of which is whether an MCMC sampler can sample every possible graph, or equivalently, whether the associated Markov chain is irreducible (equivalently, the associated graph of the Markov chain is strongly connected).
 For any degree sequence, the following spaces are connected and thus can be sampled using MCMC techniques: simple graphs \cite{zhang2010traversability, bienstock1994degree, berge1962theory, eggleton1981simple, taylor1981constrained}, simple connected graphs \cite{taylor1981constrained,bienstock1994degree}, multigraphs \cite{hakimi1963realizability} and multigraphs with self-loops \cite{eggleton1979graph}.
 Absent from this list is the space of loopy graphs.
 Indeed, for some degree sequences, the standard MCMC approach applied to the space of loopy graphs cannot sample all possible such graphs.
 In this paper, we investigate which degree sequences have disconnected Markov chains, developing an algorithm that can detect this disconnectivity and prove that augmenting the standard MCMC `double edge swap' with `triple edge swaps' guarantees the chain is connected for all degree sequences.
 These techniques allow the space of loopy graphs to be used in the study of empirical networks.